kolhesamiksha/kolhesamiksha/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/kolhesamiksha](https://github.com/kolhesamiksha)

-- 📝 I used to write articles on medium about ML/DL, intention is to learn and give to others.
+- 📝 I write articles on Medium, Hashnode.
+Started a community where we collaborate and write articles regarding trending Skillset needed one to become job-ready and stand-out of the crowd.
+- Join teckbaker's community to write or subscribe to the community to be updated with latest technology here [https://teckbakers.hashnode.dev/]
-- you can find my articles here [https://medium.com/@kolhesamiksha25](https://medium.com/@kolhesamiksha25)
+- you can find my Medium articles here [https://medium.com/@kolhesamiksha25](https://medium.com/@kolhesamiksha25)

-- 💬 Ask me about **data analysis pipeline, Machine learning, Deep Learning, AI artifacts.**
+- 💬 Ask me about **GenAI, ML, Deep Learning, Mlops**
 - 📫 You can reach out to me on linkedin **www.linkedin.com/in/samiksha-kolhe25701**

 - Along with all I am a God seeker, curious to know the relation between modern space science and ancient astronomy:)

 ### Blogs posts